jacobxperez/rams/CONTRIBUTING.md

 ### Design Considerations

+**HTML as first class**: Build the structure in HTML first then style the component in CSS.

 **CSS as first class**: Preprocessors are **NO** replacement for CSS and should only be use to enhance it.
 When ever possible avoid overcomplicating selectors with fancy logic that will only bring more problems then solutions.

 **JavaScript as first class**: Don't build a JavaScript component that requires an external framework, everything should be build using vanilla JavaScript.

 ### Bug Reports